-Energywise Ireland Neptune defeated Ballincollig 83-69 to move to ninth place in the table, level on wins with EJ Sligo All-Stars and move away from the bottom of the table.
-Michael Hayes and Eoin Nelson combined for 46 points against a Ballincollig side who were missing American forward Latavious Mitchell.
+Energywise Ireland Neptune defeated Domino's MSL National Cup champions Ballincollig 83-69 to move to 10th place in the table, level on wins with EJ Sligo All-Star's, Flexachem KCYMS and UCC Demon's.
+Michael Hayes and Eoin Nelson combined for 46 points against a Ballincollig side, who were missing American forward Latavious Mitchell.

-The loss means Ballincollig could potentially drop to third in the Domino’s Men’s Super League after Killester’s victory today.
-Should Belfast Star win against Limerick Celtics on Sunday afternoon, they will be alone at the summit of the table.
+The loss is Ballincollig's second consecutive defeat, meaning they now drop to third in the Domino’s Men’s Super League after Killester’s victory on Saturday and Belfast Star's win over Limerick Celtics on Sunday afternoon,

 View this post on Instagram